-Table 5.4 shows DuTiP sensor specification.
-To achieve an intrinsic resolution better than 15 μm , pixel pitch is chosen to be 45 μm (Figure 5.16).
-The sensor active thickness define the amount of generated charge carriers in the bulk.
+The Table 5.4 shows DuTiP sensor specification.
+To achieve the intrinsic resolution better than 15 μm , the pixel pitch is selected as 45 μm (Figure 5.16).
+The sensor active thickness is important for number of electron and hole pairs generated by charged particle passage to be collected by analog circuit.
 We choose 50 μm as a baseline however up to 80 μm meets the requirement for intrinsic resolution.
 The clock speed is 62.9 ns which is determined by SuperKEKB clock 509 MHz divided by 32.
-For analog circuits, ALPIDE analog circuit with some modifications for optimizing to the SOI is adopted [99].
+For analog circuits, ALPIDE analog circuit with some modifications for optimizing to the SOI is adopted [88].
 To achieve faster shaping time, the supply current is increased to 200 nA which gives about 500 ns pulse width for the output signal.
 The equivalent noise charge (ENC) is expected to be less than 100 electrons.

-The DuTiP sensor is equipped with a 300 MHz IVDS interface which has a data transfer rate of 600 Mbps.
-Since DuTiP sensor transfers only hit information synchronized with trigger timing, the data rate is expected to be low even for the innermost layer.
+When beam is injected from Linac to SuperKEKB rings, huge beam background is expected to vertex detector.
+To avoid occupation of dual timer with background, injection veto circuit is located between analog and digital circuit.
+The DuTiP sensor equips a 300 MHz LVDS interface which has a data transfer rate of 600 Mbps.
+Since DuTiP sensor transfers only hit information synchronized with trigger timing, the data rate is much smaller than 100 Mbps per sensor even for layer1.
 The sensor size is determined by the reticle size for the SOI process.
-The Lapis Semiconductor SOI process has a successfully demonstrated stitching technique.
+The Lapis Semiconductor SOI process already succeeded stitching technique.
 Three sensors for X-ray imaging were combined into single chip with the stitching technique.
-DuTiP can also adopt the same technique to produce larger chips which should be more mechanically stable when making ladders.
+DuTiP can be also adopted the same technique to produce larger chips which should be mechanically stabler when making ladders.